Soy-Free Tempeh Recipe

 - 250 g white beans

 - 2 zip locker bags

 - Soak the beans overnight (about 16hours).
-Drain and rinse with fresh water and dehull the beans by massaging it into the water until the hulls float up.
+Drain and rinse with fresh water and dehull the beans by massaging them into the water until the hulls float up.
 Then pour them out and repeat.
 Dehull as many beans as possible.
 This step will be worth it as it will give you a really smooth and creamier consistency.

 - Cook the beans in 400g of water for about 20min.
 It should be cooked but still crunchy.
-Ones the tempeh is done you will be cooking it again, so you want to make sure that it doesn't turn too soft.
+Once the tempeh is done you will be cooking it again, so you want to make sure that it doesn't turn too soft.